Euronames/dots/README.md

 - **MacOS Configuration**: Streamlined setup for macOS using Nix and Home Manager.
 - **Package Management**: Includes a curated list of tools and applications.
-- **Custom Dotfiles**: Configurations for Zsh, Starship, Warp, and more.
+- **Custom Dotfiles**: Configurations for Shell, Starship and more.

 ---